Federal Benefits

 If you had use-or-lose leave restored from either the 2025 or January 2026 shutdown, check with your HR office on your restoration deadline.
 Restored leave must typically be used within a set timeframe or it is permanently forfeited.

-1. Calculate your emergency fund target.
-Use our GS Pay Calculator to know your exact biweekly take-home.
-Aim for 1-3 months of expenses.
+8. Use our GS Pay Calculator to know your exact biweekly shortfall for budgeting and loan applications.

 Calculate Your Pay →